-The brook could have been named after simple meals eaten on its banks by picnickers, farm and mill workers, and lovers of nature.
+According to local legend, in 1776 militia from the Head of Westport broke ranks with the remainder of their contingent to eat bread and cheese and to drink from the brook.
+The brook could also have been named after simple meals eaten on its banks by picnickers, farm and mill workers, and lovers of nature.
 As its importance to the residents of Westport evolved, Bread and Cheese Brook’s ambiguous name continued to reflect its practical and recreational uses.

 In the 18th century, the land that forms the Brookside Conservation Area held farms and homes of prominent Westport families including the Babcocks and the Giffords.
 Bread and Cheese Brook was central to this early agricultural economy, its water important to livestock and its banks a popular spot to dine on produce from fields and pastures